 Residents Maintain Autonomy

-Measures the percent of long-term residents that required additional assistance with activities of daily living over time.
-ADL's include activities such as taking medications and taking a bath.
+This datapoint measures the percent of long-term patients that required increased assistance with activities of daily living over time.
+Activities of daily living include activities such as taking medications and using the bathroom.

 Ability to Keep Residents Mobile

-This metric measures the number of times residents are hospitalized per 1,000 days of patient care.
+This is the number of times residents are hospitalized per 1,000 days of patient care.
+There is usually a correlation between staying out of the hospital and the quality of long-term care.

 Short-term Care: Rehospitalizations

-In Chautauqua Guest Home #3, 19.24 Percentage of Residents Rehospitalized
+In Chautauqua Guest Home #3, 16.59% of Residents Rehospitalized

 - Floyd County Medical CenterCritical Access Hospitals 0.4 miles away800 11th St Charles City Iowa 50616Voluntary non-profit - Other(641) 228-6830